[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 Spanish novel from Realism in the late nineteenth century, to an example of

-Unamuno's existentialist prose, to "tremendismo" in the immediate
+Unamuno's existentialist prose, to "tremendismo"

-Spanish.
+be in Spanish.
 Students will be expected to give individual and group

 presentations in class.
 Secondary readings will also be required for